Trump seeks to change how census collects data and wants to exclude immigrants in US illegally

 Trump stressed that as part of the changes people in “our Country illegally” will be excluded from census counts.

-His Truth Social post fits into an overall pattern in which he has tried to reshape basic measures of how U.S. society is faring to his liking.
+His Truth Social post fits into an overall pattern in which he has tried to reshape basic measures of how U.S. society is faring to his liking, a process that ranges from monthly jobs figures to how congressional districts are drawn going into the 2026 midterm elections.

+Changes to the census could also play into the efforts by Trump to urge several Republican-led states, including Texas, to redraw their congressional maps ahead of schedule in ways that would favor GOP candidates.

+Redistricting typically occurs once every 10 years following the census, as states adjust district boundaries based on population changes, often gaining or losing seats in the process.

 Last Friday, Trump fired the head of the Bureau of Labor Statistics, Erika McEntarfer, after standard revisions to the monthly jobs report showed that employers added 258,000 fewer jobs than previously reported in May and June.
 The revisions suggested that hiring has severely weakened under Trump, undermining his claims of an economic boom.